The Church of England's purpose in its schools is providing a distinctive and effective education that reflects God's love for humanity.

 The above is a very general introduction to distinctiveness in Church of England schools and more detail can be found in other parts of the website on school policies, worship, Religious Education, spiritual and moral development, values education, governance and spiritual leadership.

-Colleagues in the Department of Children and Young People are committed to supporting each one of the church school communities in the Diocese.
+Colleagues in the Education Department are committed to supporting each one of the church school communities in the Diocese.
 Please do not hesitate to contact any of us if you have any queries or seek further explanation.

 | Printable Version|